All Aboard Shops Limited

 Key Takeaways for Grant Writers

-• Apply early and monitor deadlines: All Aboard operates an annual grant cycle that closes for the year once the deadline passes.
-Check the website regularly for when applications reopen.
+• Apply early and monitor deadlines: All Aboard operates two grant application periods per year.
+Check the website regularly for when applications open.

-• Emphasize reciprocity: Consider concrete ways your organization can support All Aboard's retail operations and include these in your application (donation drives, volunteer recruitment, promotion).
+• Emphasise reciprocity: Consider concrete ways your organisation can support All Aboard's retail operations and include these in your application (donation drives, volunteer recruitment, promotion).

 • Focus on tangible outcomes: Use specific numbers and measurable impacts rather than general statements.
 Follow the model of successful recipients who cite specific beneficiary numbers and concrete deliverables.